pfigueiredo/HoneycombIL/README.md

 # README #

-Honeycomb DSL (IL) - Excel compatible, IL compiled DSL for TimeSheet and Payroll Calculations
+Honeycomb DSL (IL) - Excel compatible, MSIL compiled DSL for TimeSheet and Payroll Calculations

 ## About this version